balu-/a-pass/README.md

 APass has a powerfull password-generator on board.
 It generate secure and random passwords for you, which can help you avoid using easily guessable passwords.
 Further its very configurable so you can specify features that a generated password should have by that you can easily meet all the password requirements.

+### 🔐 Browser Companion addon
+The [a-pass-firefox-companion](https://github.com/balu-/a-pass-firefox-companion) is a firefox add-on that enables autofill of user and password fields stored in Apass.
+The add-on integrates seamlessly with Firefox and provides a user-friendly interface for autofilling login credentials, you can get it via the [Firefox Add-ons website](https://addons.mozilla.org/en-US/firefox/addon/a-pass-browsercompanion/).

 ### 🔐 Easy to use

 ## Get started